opencv/opencv/doc/js_tutorials/js_imgproc/js_morphological_ops/js_morphological_ops.markdown

 Try it
 ------

 Here is a demo.
-Canvas elements named getStructuringElementCanvas1 and getStructuringElementCanvas2 have been prepared.
+Canvas elements named getStructuringElementCanvasInput and getStructuringElementCanvasOutput have been prepared.
 Choose an image and click `Try it` to see the result.
 And you can change the code in the textbox to investigate more.

 @note cv.getStructuringElement() should be in the white list to implement Structuring Element.